qmk/qmk_firmware/docs/feature_space_cadet_shift.md

 # Space Cadet Shift: The Future, Built In

 Steve Losh described the [Space Cadet Shift](http://stevelosh.com/blog/2012/10/a-modern-space-cadet/) quite well.
 Essentially, when you tap Left Shift on its own, you get an opening parenthesis; tap Right Shift on its own and you get the closing one.
 When held, the Shift keys function as normal.
-Yes, it's as cool as it sounds.
+Yes, it's as cool as it sounds, and now even cooler supporting Ctrl and Alt!

 ## Usage

 Replace the Left Shift key in your keymap with `KC_LSPO` (Left Shift, Parenthesis Open), and Right Shift with `KC_RSPC` (Right Shift, Parenthesis Close).
+Replace the Left Ctrl key in your keymap with `KC_LCPO` (Left Ctrl, Parenthesis Open), and Right Shift with `KC_RCPC` (Right Ctrl, Parenthesis Close).
+Replace the Left Alt key in your keymap with `KC_LAPO` (Left Alt, Parenthesis Open), and Right Shift with `KC_RAPC` (Right Alt, Parenthesis Close).

 ## Keycodes